davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mfloat-abi=name

   Specifies which floating-point ABI to use.
 Permissible values
-  are: soft, softfp and hard.
+  are: :samp:`soft`, :samp:`softfp` and :samp:`hard`.

-  Specifying soft causes GCC to generate output containing library calls for floating-point operations. softfp allows the generation of code using hardware floating-point instructions, but still uses the soft-float calling conventions. hard allows generation of floating-point instructions and uses FPU-specific calling conventions.
+  Specifying :samp:`soft` causes GCC to generate output containing library calls for floating-point operations.
+  :samp:`softfp` allows the generation of code using hardware floating-point instructions, but still uses the soft-float calling conventions.
+  :samp:`hard` allows generation of floating-point instructions and uses FPU-specific calling conventions.

   The default depends on the specific target configuration.
 Note that